soundpress/RulesOfNYC/docs/c16/index.rst

       (ii) Such inspections may be used by the Loft Board in determining when a penalty for failure to take all reasonable and necessary action toward obtaining a certificate of occupancy, pursuant to a hearing determination by an OATH Administrative Law Judge, or an ECB hearing officer, abates.

    (2) Enforcement Proceedings.
-At any point prior to the issuance of the final residential certificate of occupancy issued pursuant to MDL § 301, the Loft Board may initiate an enforcement proceeding against an owner for failure to take all reasonable and necessary action to obtain a final residential certificate of occupancy even where the next legalization deadline for the owner to meet, as set forth in 29 RCNY §§ 2-01 et seq. of Title 29 of the Rules of the City of New York or § 284(1) of the MDL, has not passed.
+At any point prior to the issuance of the final residential certificate of occupancy issued pursuant to MDL § 301, the Loft Board may initiate an enforcement proceeding against an owner for failure to take all reasonable and necessary action to obtain a final residential certificate of occupancy even where the next legalization deadline for the owner to meet, as set forth in 29 RCNY §§ 2-01 et seq. or § 284(1) of the MDL, has not passed.
 The owner has the right to present to the Loft Board or its representative, within 30 calendar days of delivery of the notice of proceeding by hand, or 35 calendar days of the posting of the notice by mail, a response that includes information as to why that notice should be withdrawn or information regarding mitigating factors the owner wishes the Loft Board to consider in connection with its determination of the amount of the fine to impose.
-If applicable, the owner may file an application for an extension of the code compliance deadlines pursuant to 29 RCNY § 2-01(b) of these rules.
+If applicable, the owner may file an application for an extension of the code compliance deadlines pursuant to 29 RCNY § 2-01(b).

    (3) Hearings.
 Hearings will be conducted by OATH Administrative Law Judges or ECB hearing officers, who will determine whether the owner has made a diligent, consistent and good faith effort to obtain a residential certificate of occupancy for the IMD as required by Article 7-C of the MDL.
 Hearings conducted by OATH must be conducted in accordance with the rules and procedures governing OATH so long as they do not conflict with the Loft Board rules.
 Hearings conducted by an ECB hearing officer must be conducted following the procedures of ECB hearings.

-   When the OATH Administrative Law Judge or ECB hearing officer issues a finding that the owner has not exercised all reasonable and necessary action to obtain a final residential certificate of occupancy, he or she shall also recommend a fine in accordance with 29 RCNY § 2-11.1 of these Rules.
+   When the OATH Administrative Law Judge or ECB hearing officer issues a finding that the owner has not exercised all reasonable and necessary action to obtain a final residential certificate of occupancy, he or she shall also recommend a fine in accordance with 29 RCNY § 2-11.1.
 Such fine accrues 30 calendar days from the date of delivery by hand or 35 calendar days from posting by mail of the notice of an enforcement proceeding, and may continue to accrue until the owner demonstrates compliance with this section.

    (4) Defenses.
 To defend a Loft Board proceeding for failure to exercise all reasonable and necessary action to achieve compliance, an owner must show deliberate, diligent and consistent action to achieve a final residential certificate of occupancy and must document efforts to obtain the residential certificate of occupancy and any impediments to compliance outside of the owner's control.